Anshul48/portfolio/README.md

 ## Projects
 _Source code for the projects will be added soon_ **Wheelchair: Won ₹50,000 at JH-SIC competition conducted by IIT Dhanbad**
 - In collaboration with Mayank Kumar.
-I utilised a gaze tracker that tracks the motion of eye ball and moves the wheelchair accordingly.
-Opencv along with pretained haar cascades were used (application of machine learning).
-Optimisation and testing was done by me.
+I utilized a gaze tracker that tracks the eyeball and moves the wheelchair accordingly.
+Opencv with pertained haar cascades was used (application of machine learning).
+I did optimization and testing.

-<br>There are people whose entire body below the neck is paralysed.
-How can people like these go on leading normal lives?
+<br>How can people whose entire body below the neck is paralyzed lead everyday lives?
 That's the problem Mayank initially contemplated.
-Togther, we tried to solve the problem.
-People like that are bound to wheelchairs, but they need someone to help them with even the menial of things.
-(1) What if they can control the wheelchair and move on their own?
-(2) What if they can slowly do most od the daily tasks by themselves?
-We succesfully solved problem 1.
+Together, we tried to solve the problem.
+People like that need someone to help them with even the menial things.
+(1) What if they can control the wheelchair and move independently?
+(2) What if they can do most of the daily tasks themselves?
+We successfully solved problem 1.
 Problem 2 is still a field for us to conquer.

 More to be listed...

 ### Interests
 #### Pianist and Composer
-Passionate about western classical piano.
-Unfinished compositons will be finished and published by 2024.
+Passionate about Western classical piano.
+Unfinished compositions will be finished and published by 2024.
-**Learning:** Liszt Liebestraum No 3: 'Dream of Love' **Learnt Pieces:** Rachmaninoff Prelude in C# Minor, Chopin Nocturne Op 9 No 2, Prelude in A Major Op 28 No 7, Für Elise, Song of Twilight, Pachbell Canon in D Major
+\**Learning:** Liszt Liebestraum No 3: 'Dream of Love'
+\**Learnt Pieces:** Rachmaninoff Prelude in C# Minor, Chopin Nocturne Op 9 No 2, Prelude in A Major Op 28 No 7, Für Elise, Song of Twilight, Pachbell Canon in D Major

 #### Observing and Understanding People